 The serene waters of Lake Taupō in the central North Island mask a violent past – beneath the lake lies an enormous volcano.
-About 200 AD it unleashed the world’s most powerful eruption in 5,000 years.
+About 232 CE it unleashed the world’s most powerful eruption in 5,000 years.

 During the main eruption, the volcano sent up a plume of dust and gases 50 kilometres into the stratosphere.
 Vast clouds of gases and 30 cubic kilometres of glowing-hot pumice and ash were blasted into the sky.
 The towering column collapsed suddenly, and hot ground-hugging pyroclastic flows raced away from the vents at 600–900 kilometres per hour.
 These incandescent clouds incinerated everything in an area of 20,000 square kilometres.
 These would have caused spectacular sunsets and several years of cooler temperatures worldwide.

-No people lived in New Zealand at the time of the Taupō eruption – Polynesian seafarers did not settle the country until nearly 1,200 years later.
+No people lived in New Zealand at the time of the Taupō eruption – Polynesian seafarers did not settle the country until more than 1,100 years later.

 Volcanoes provide clues as to when the first Polynesians, the ancestors of Māori, came to New Zealand.
 They are thought to have arrived about 1250–1300 CE.
 When Tarawera erupted around 1314 CE it deposited a widespread layer of ash, known as Kaharoa ash.
 Pollen lying just below the ash at a few sites suggests that small areas of forest may have been cleared before the eruption, and remains of occupation found by archaeologists immediately above the ash indicate that some Polynesians may have been living there.

 Māori people living in New Zealand before Europeans arrived would have witnessed eruptions of Tarawera, Rangitoto, Taranaki, Tongariro, Ngāuruhoe, Ruapehu and Whakaari (White Island).